opendocsg/slw-judgments-backfill/2002_SGHC_299/report.md

  not be punished with the punishment of more than one of such his offences, unless it be so expressly provided.

-46     In support of this contention, counsel cited my judgment in _Zeng Guoyuan v PP (No. 2)_ [1997] 3 SLR 883.
+46     In support of this contention, counsel cited my judgment in _Zeng Guoyuan v PP (No. 2)_ <span class="citation">[1997] 3 SLR 883</span>.
 Relying, in the main, on these authorities, counsel sought to persuade me that the appellant’s receipt of the bribe monies on nine different occasions really constituted the reward for a single act of recommending the charter of the Da Fu to Sea Consortium.

 47     I found that this argument had no merit whatsoever.
 This was not a case where s 71(1) was applicable.
 In the premises, counsel’s argument that the district judge would have imposed a lesser sentence had she been apprised of s 71(1) was wishful thinking on his part.
 She was entitled in law to sentence the appellant to a total of 10 months’ imprisonment for the nine amended charges, and in my view she had correctly exercised her discretion to do so.
 The total gratification received by the appellant, amounting to US$90,377, was not a paltry figure.